otavio-s-s/Scraping-Dataquest-Community/README.md

 ## About Dataquest

 [Dataquest](https://www.dataquest.io/) is an online learning platform for data science.
-Their courses cover Python, R, SQL an more.
+Their courses cover Python, R, SQL, and more.
 Click on the link to read more.